Become Job Ready with CollegeDekho Assured Program

 The formula for momentum can be defined as P = m x v.
 Here, P denotes momentum, m represents mass, and v is signified as velocity.
 Many numericals are asked from the formula of momentum in exams.

-Is it enough to study NCERT Physics for NEET 2023 exam?
+Is it enough to study NCERT for all physics formulas for NEET 2024?

-No. Although NCERT books are extremely important.
-One must definitely study the NCERT book of Physics first.
-Later, one needs to refer to other relevant books to successfully crack the NEET exam.
+No. Although the NCERT books are extremely important.
+One must study the NCERT book of Physics first.
+Later, one needs to refer to other relevant books to successfully attempt the all physics formulas for NEET 2024.

 View More